UniversalDependencies/docs/_ja-overview/introduction.md

 * Word Dependency by Uchimoto (Uchimoto 2008)

 ### Kyoto Corpus Schema
+Kyoto Corpus Schema is Bunsetsu-based.
+The dependency tree is strictly head-final and projective.
+The schema defines four labels: D for normal dependency, P for coordination structure, I for dependency in non-constituent conjunct coordination (部分並列), and A for apposition.

 ### CSJ Schema
+CSJ is a speech corpus.
+CSJ Schema is also Bunsetsu-based.
+The dependency structure is based on Kyoto Corpus Schema and extended some labels: A2 for generic apposition (総称), R for anastrophe (倒置), B+ for resolution of discrepancy between Bunsetsu Unit and Accent Phrase Unit, F for filler(フィラー), C for conjunctive, E for interjection or exclamation, Y for greetings or apostrophe(呼びかけ), N for no head in ungrammatical sentence, X for non-projective arc, and D for disfluency(言いよどみ).
+They define the label K to indicate ancient Japanese (古典)to escape the annotation.
+They also define the label S for ungramatical case postposition assignment(格表示誤り).

 ### BCCWJ-DepPara Schema
+BCCWJ-DepPara schema is two-sided.
+One is Bunsetsu-based dependency by four labels: D for normal dependency, F for filler or no head or face mark, Z for sentence boundary in nested sentences, B for resolution of discrepancy between Bunsetsu Units.
+The other is nested coordination structure and apposition annotation like '[Coordination Annotation for the Penn Treebank](https://catalog.ldc.upenn.edu/LDC2015T08)'.

 ### Word Dependency by Uchimoto
+Uchimoto (2008) proposed word-based dependency annotation schema on CSJ.
+This is an extension for CSJ schema.
+They annotation the internal dependency structure of the Bunsetsu to resolve the discrepancy between accent phrases (maximal left branching subtree with in Bunsetsu) and Bunsetsu units.
+The annotation is related to Middle Unit Word definition.

 ### Bunsetsu-based Syntactic Dependency Parser
 * KNP: [http://nlp.ist.i.kyoto-u.ac.jp/index.php?KNP](http://nlp.ist.i.kyoto-u.ac.jp/index.php?KNP)